 When we think about visiting Portugal, the first places that come to mind are: Lisbon, Porto and Algarve, but, as you know, Portugal is much more than these three places.
-In this article you’ll discover villages like Monsanto, located in the Centre of Portugal, secluded villages but with an extraordinary beauty.
+In this article you’ll discover villages like Monsanto, located in Central Portugal, secluded villages but with an extraordinary beauty.

 Here are the 12 historic villages of Portugal:

-This village has retained its authenticity and in 1938 was elected as the most Portuguese village in Portugal.
-One of its characteristics is that the granite houses are just between the rocks; these rocks are sometimes the walls or even the ceilings of the houses which is very unusual.
+Monsanto has retained its authenticity and, in 1938, was elected as the most Portuguese village in Portugal.
+One of its characteristics is that some granite houses were built between the rocks; these rocks are sometimes the walls or even the ceilings of the houses which is very unusual.

-After many years, Monsanto lost part of its population and importance – this strengthened its typical side that we know today.
+After many years, Monsanto lost part of its population and importance – this strengthened its typical side that is known today.

 During your visit, don’t miss the opportunity of going to the restaurant Petiscos & Granitos – it is located inside the rocks which is amazing.

-Before you leave the village, go to the top of the hill to see the castle and its walls and gaze at the amazing landscape of plains and mountains.
+Before you leave the village, go to the top of the hill to admire the castle and its walls and gaze at the amazing landscape of plains and mountains.

 - GPS: 40°02’22.9″N 7°06’51.2″W

-Located nexto to Opa moutain, Sortelha presents a beautiful castle built on a rocky location, 760 metres above sea level.
+Located next to Opa moutain range, Sortelha presents a beautiful castle built on a rocky location, 760 metres above sea level.
 You’ll see the village’s medieval authenticity in every rustic granite house there.